noriah/ashe/README.md

 A library for accessing the riot api based *loosely* around lol-js

+Tests will be written soon

 ## Features
-- Promisified
 - All Ashe functions return promises.
 Isn't that nice
 - Limit-By-Region - Riot limits api calls by region, so Ashe does too
  - If one region gets limited, the others keep going
- - Ashe knows how to handle 429 codes and headers
 - Caching - Ashe is ready to cache your data, making multiple calls lightning fast
- - Cache-then-Network flow - Check cache first, then make a call
- - Designed with Redis
- - Any cache that has `get` and `set` functions will do
-- Seperate region workers
 - All calls to the api are separated by region, and each region has its own 'thread'
- - Multiple calls to the same method, with different regions are asynchronous
-- Automatic retry
 - Ashe will retry up to five times if an error occurs

+### Current API Versions
+- current-game-v1.0
+- featured-games-v1.0
+- lol-status-v1.0
+- league-v2.5
+- match-v2.2
+- stats-v1.3
+- summoner-v1.4
+- team-v2.4

 ## Usage